(Another technical missive for my students at NEC.)

 Anyway, I worry the presence of someone like Goldblum is another “go get some jazz” sign for amateurs and celeb-seekers who don’t ever stop to hand some money and respect to the nearest consecrated black jazz musician.
 The Goldblum supporters on my Twitter feed say he is a gateway drug to get more fans into the music, but trickle-down economics never seems to really work.
 It feels like I’m contributing to another new GoFundMe for an ailing legend every month these days.

 Of course I don’t know, maybe some people do start digging serious jazz masters after checking out Goldblum.
-It’s also entirely possible that Goldblum himself sends checks out to George Cables, Barry Harris, Kenny Barron, Harold Mabern, Richard Wyands etc., and I hope he does.
+It’s also entirely possible that Goldblum himself sends checks out to George Cables, Barry Harris, Kenny Barron, Harold Mabern, Bertha Hope, Richard Wyands etc., and I hope he does.

 Anyway, it’s up to him.
 The ancestors are watching.
 It takes a lot for them to get riled up but it isn’t pretty if they decide to take down your karma.
 Reportedly Goldblum treats his band well, which is a very important detail that the ancestors will keep in mind.